plucero17/OpenSeeFace-OpenVINO/README.md

 ## Algorithm

+### Model Layout

+The OpenVINO IR files shipped with this fork now live in dedicated subdirectories under `ov_models/`:

+* `ov_models/landmark-mobilenet-v3/landmark-mobilenet-v3.{xml,bin}` – 66‑point landmark head
+* `ov_models/headmap-detector-mobilenet-v3/headmap-detector-mobilenet-v3.{xml,bin}` – coarse heatmap detector
+* `ov_models/gaze-estimator-mobilenet-v3/gaze-estimator-mobilenet-v3.{xml,bin}` – per-eye gaze estimator

+You can replace these with your own fine‑tuned models as long as the paths and tensor shapes stay compatible.

 The algorithm is inspired by:

 * [Designing Neural Network Architectures for Different Applications: From Facial Landmark Tracking to Lane Departure Warning System](https://www.synopsys.com/designware-ip/technical-bulletin/ulsee-designing-neural-network.html) by YiTa Wu, Vice President of Engineering, ULSee